bath-bcss/Technical-Labs/docs/UNIX_shell.md

 You will be presented with a list of commands that use that keyword in their description.

-Additionally, bash has `help` pages for built in commands, for example `help pwd` to get help on the `pwd` comamnd.
+Additionally, bash has `help` pages for built-in commands, for example `help pwd` gives you help on the `pwd` comamnd.

 File management in UNIX
 -----------------------